Song facts: Get Back

 The same take was also used by Phil Spector for Let It Be; although Spector inserted studio chatter from a take recorded the previous day to give the impression the album version was different from the single version.

-Get Back is the only Beatles' song that credits another artist.
-The band insisted that keyboardist Billy Preston was included in the credits for his musical contributions to the song.
+Get Back/Don't Let Me Down is the only Beatles' single release to credit another musician.
+The band insisted that keyboardist Billy Preston was included in the credits for his musical contributions to both songs.